DevPatel2204/Recipe_app/README.md

 - Login and Sign Up page
 - Adding Authentication
 - Connect to FireBase
-- Connect Database to FireStore.
+- Connect Database to FireStore

  ## Architecture Used
 - Used MVVM Model for the date flow